 Habits like not sleeping or not engaging with your thoughts can lead to dissociation or cognitive breakdown.

 When this happens, we need to have a go-to “calm down” procedure.
-Having someone talk you through it (for free) can help, but it’s also important to have a plan for when you’re alone.
+Having someone talk you through it (like at Supportiv) can help, but it’s also important to have a plan for when you’re alone.

 You can start your ritual in three simple steps.

 Identify a “calm-down” technique.
-This can be anything that gives you some space from the overwhelming thoughts: a walk, a shower, free-writing whatever comes to mind, or venting to a friend.
+This can be anything that gives you some space from the overwhelming thoughts: a walk, a shower, listening to calming music, free-writing whatever comes to mind, or venting to a friend.

 Have a plan to institute your chosen technique.
 Decide when you’ll engage in your calm-down activity: “Once I’m feeling x, I’ll do y.”
 Catch yourself when you need to calm down, and practice your calming technique consistently.